Hong Kong in Revolt: A Conversation with Au Loong-Yu

 With Beijing retaliating with its National Security Law, this new union movement now faces the greatest challenge since its founding.
 Unions may not be Beijing’s top target, but the mainland authorities definitely dislike a militant union movement.
 I hope that the young unionists will have enough time to consolidate themselves before Beijing starts its next offensive.

 IF: What comes next for the people of Hong Kong?
-What venues are left for us who live abroad to express solidarity?
+What venues are left for those who live abroad to express solidarity?